-- a) In June 2018 less than 2 years from the adoption of CORSIA the ICAO Council adopted the Standards and Recommended Practices that put in place the concrete and robust CO2 emissions Monitoring, Reporting and Verification (MRV) framework of CORSIA; - b) In July 2018, ICAO launched the Assistance, Capacity-building and Training for CORSIA (ACT-CORSIA) programme to assist the implementation of the Scheme in partnerships with Member States (see more information below); - c) On 1 January 2019, the results of these concerted efforts enabled aeroplane operators to start monitoring, collecting and reporting to their States CORSIA-specific data; and States started reporting CORSIA-specific information and data through the ICAO CORSIA Central Registry on an annual basis.
-As of mid-October 2021, 116 States had reported 2019 CO2 emissions data (representing 96% of global air traffic), while 93 States had reported 2020 data; - d) 1 January 2021 was another key date for the Scheme, as it heralded the beginning of the CORSIA pilot phase and the onset of calculating CO2 offsetting requirements, which aeroplane operators need to meet through the use of CORSIA eligible fuels and CORSIA eligible emissions units; - e) In this regard, prior to 2021, all necessary CORSIA Implementation Elements had been put in place to facilitate the smooth operation of the Scheme.
+- In June 2018 less than 2 years from the adoption of CORSIA - the ICAO Council adopted the Standards and Recommended Practices that put in place the concrete and robust CO2 emissions Monitoring, Reporting and Verification (MRV) framework of CORSIA; - In July 2018, ICAO launched the Assistance, Capacity-building and Training for CORSIA (ACT-CORSIA) programme to assist the implementation of the Scheme in partnerships with Member States; - On 1 January 2019, the results of these concerted efforts enabled aeroplane operators to start monitoring, collecting and reporting to their States CORSIA-specific data; and States started reporting CORSIA-specific information and data through the ICAO CORSIA Central Registry on an annual basis.
+As of 1 Novmber 2021, 117 States had reported 2019 CO2 emissions data (representing about 97 per cent of emissions), while 100 States had reported 2020 data; - 1 January 2021 was another key date for the Scheme, as it heralded the beginning of the CORSIA pilot phase and the onset of calculating CO2 offsetting requirements, which aeroplane operators need to meet through the use of CORSIA eligible fuels and CORSIA eligible emissions units;

+- In this regard, prior to 2021, all necessary CORSIA Implementation Elements had been put in place to facilitate the smooth operation of the Scheme.
 The ICAO Council approved the sustainability criteria, life-cycle CO2 reduction values and methodologies, and certification schemes for CORSIA eligible fuels (i.e. sustainable aviation fuel and lower carbon aviation fuel) that are used during the CORSIA pilot phase (2021 to 2023).
 The ICAO Council also approved eight emissions unit programmes that can supply CORSIA eligible emissions units for the pilot phase.
-Work is continuing to provide updates on these two elements, including their application after the pilot phase; - f) The number of Member States that decided to voluntarily participate in the offsetting requirements of CORSIA has increased from 88 States for 2021, to 107 States for 2022.
-More participating States brings ICAO closer to meeting the global aspirational goal of carbon neutral growth for international aviation; and - g) In October 2021, on the 5th anniversary from the adoption of CORSIA, ICAO organized the CORSIA Forum, which provided an overview of the "state of play" in CORSIA implementation, and served as a platform for States to share success stories and lessons learned regarding CORSIA implementation.
-The Forum also provided information on the process and progress for the 2022 CORSIA periodic review and the analysis of the impact of COVID-19 on CORSIA and recovery scenarios, with a view to ensuring a solid information base for the discussions at the 41st Session of the ICAO Assembly in 2022 (see more information below).
+Work is continuing to provide updates on these two elements, including their application after the pilot phase; - The number of Member States that decided to voluntarily participate in the offsetting requirements of CORSIA has increased from 88 States for 2021, to 107 States for 2022.
+More participating States brings ICAO closer to meeting the global aspirational goal of carbon neutral growth for international aviation; and - In October 2021, on the 5th anniversary from the adoption of CORSIA, ICAO organized the CORSIA Forum, which provided an overview of the "state of play" in CORSIA implementation, and served as a platform for States to share success stories and lessons learned regarding CORSIA implementation.
+The Forum also provided information on the process and progress for the 2022 CORSIA periodic review and the analysis of the impact of COVID-19 on CORSIA and recovery scenarios, with a view to ensuring a solid information base for the discussions at the 41st Session of the ICAO Assembly in 2022.